 They do the same thing, they look for a doctor they can trust.
-And while you may be the best orthopedist or doctor in your specialty in town, until a patient has a reason to trust you – well they don’t.
-Without that trust, they won’t call your practice, schedule an appointment or put their health in your hands.
-Almost 95% of people do the same thing – they read online reviews before making a decision.
-In fact, they read, on average 10 reviews before making a decision.
+And while you may be the best orthopedist or doctor in your speciality in town, until a patient has a reason to trust you – well they don’t.
+Without that trust they won’t call your practice, schedule an appointment or put their health in your hands.

-Sure, you may have been practicing medicine for over 100 years, be up to date on the latest science, and have eight thousand satisfied patients, but until you give patients social proof they won’t and don’t trust you.
+Sure, you may have been practicing medicine for over a 100 years, be up to date on the latest science and have eight thousand satisfied patients, but until you give patients social proof they won’t and don’t trust you.

 Recently a longtime friend called looking to tell me her son had broken his ankle playing soccer, and she had found the names of several orthopedics online.
 Before she chose one, she wanted to know which of the ones she’d found online I had seen when I had shoulder surgery after a fall.